playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 ]
 ```

-But once you run the `app.js` file in Node, you'll see the `console.log`s of:
+Once you run the `app.js` file in Node, however, you'll see the `console.log`s of:

 ```javascript
 [ undefined ]